eloialonso/limit-order-book/README.md

 # Limit order book

-Notebook to visualize a limit order book and understand Maslov model.

-Developed for the course *14X030: Introduction to computational finance* at University of Geneva.:w
+UI to visualize a limit order book.
+Implementation of Maslov model.
+Developed for the course *14X030: Introduction to computational finance* at University of Geneva.